If you have just been invited for an interview with a manufacturing company you have always wanted to work for for the role of production manager.

 The interviewer will want to be sure that you are able to manage a team and train new recruits who join the team.
 It is important to be able to answer a question like this with relevant examples.
 For instance, you may be asked when you have managed a team successfully, any training plans you have created or challenges you may have experienced when managing a team.
 Your examples should refer to a similar role you have been employed in and if possible, in a similar industry.

 It is always better to be over prepared than under prepared when it comes to interviews and you should be ready to back up any answers with detailed examples.
 Stay calm, be focused and take time to listen to the questions the interviewer asks you.
 Remember, there is no rush to get through the interview – take your time and be your very best for the duration of the interview.
-After all, it’s only 30 or so minutes out your life.
-Take a look at our interview tips, for some general advice on how to prepare and shine during your interview.
+After all, it’s only 60 or so minutes out your life.

 Helping Manufacturing Professionals across the UK to find their next career move